 The following scale is used on grapeobserver.com to record the quality of wine:

-Good wines are just that – well made, show typicity and won’t disappoint.
+Good wines are well made, show typicity and won’t disappoint.

-Acceptable wines are everyday or unremarkable wines that are fault free.
+Acceptable or Sound wines are everyday or unremarkable wines that are fault free.

-Faulty means just that.
-Cork taint, brettanomyces, volatile acidity and oxidation are common causes.
+Faulty means the wine appears to have an issue.
+Cork taint, brettanomyces, volatile acidity and premature oxidation are some common causes.

 The descriptions of the wines are more important than the scale.